tmolteno/TART/software/README.md

 ### Step 1.
 Prepare the Pi

+Set hostname, activate SPI & SSH with raspi-config ( SSH and SPI can be enabled under Interfacing Options) :

+    sudo raspi-config

+Now run:

     sudo apt install python3-pip libffi-dev python3-cffi gcc libssl-dev python3-dev

 Install docker on the raspberry pi.
 This is done by following commands.